apache/beam/website/www/site/content/en/documentation/programming-guide.md

 The `DoFn` object that you pass to `ParDo` contains the processing logic that gets applied to the elements in the input collection.
-When you use Beam, often the most important pieces of code you'll write are these `DoFn`s--they're what define your pipeline's exact data processing tasks.
+When you use Beam, often the most important pieces of code you'll write are these `DoFn`s - they're what define your pipeline's exact data processing tasks.

 > **Note:** When you create your `DoFn`, be mindful of the [Requirements